shedskin/shedskin/examples/README.md

 If you know of any other interesting examples, please do suggest them in the shedskin discussion group or post an [issue](https://github.com/shedskin/shedskin/issues/new/choose) in the [Shedskin repo](https://github.com/shedskin/shedskin).

-## Building and Running the Examples
+## Building and Running individual Examples

 Each example has its own directory which should contain the python code to be translated as well as related data files.
 Also a README.md if there are any special notes.
 In some cases, you may need to make a link to '../testdata'.